cartalyst/cart/usage/exceptions.md

 ## Exceptions

-On this list we provide all the exceptions that are thrown by the cart.
+On this section we provide a list of all the exceptions that are thrown by the cart.

 The exceptions are thrown in the `Cartalyst\Cart\Exceptions` namespace.

 Exception                         | Description
 --------------------------------- | -------------------------------------------